Fleker/resistance-decoder/README.md

 * Create a new Firebase project
     * Deploy [the functions](https://firebase.google.com/docs/functions/) located in `/functions/`
     * Obtain the URL `https://XXX.cloudfunctions.net/api_v1`
-    * Paste this as the webhook in the Fulfillment section of your agent on API.ai
+    * Paste this as the webhook in the Fulfillment section of your agent on Dialogflow

 ## halp pls